git/git.github.io/rev_news/drafts/edition-48.md

   February 1st in Brussels.
 Videos of the presentations are not yet available.
 The GitHub team expects them to be available [before the end of this month](https://public-inbox.org/git/20190221082218.GA3335@sigill.intra.peff.net/).
+  - A short [Mission report: Git Merge 2019](https://github.blog/2019-02-12-mission-report-git-merge-2019/) was posted on GitHub blog.

 * [GerritHub.io multi-site plugin is going public](https://groups.google.com/forum/#!topic/repo-discuss/A9dGOppvgGA) and has
   been proposed to be hosted on gerrit-review.googlesource.com.
 That is going to first globally available OpenSource